M-traces in (non-unimodular) pivotal categories: Examples

 \subsection{Projective objects}

-In this section $\kk$ is assumed to be an algebraically closed field and $\cat$ is a locally-finite, pivotal, $\kk$-tensor category.
-In particular, in $\cat$ every simple object is absolutely simple by Schur's Lemma and every indecomposable object is absolutely indecomposable and end-nilpotent by Fitting's Lemma.
-As remarked in Subsection \ref{SS:IntroStatMainResults} such categories include a wide range of examples.
-This subsection implies these examples all admit unique nontrivial right m-traces.
+In this section $\kk$ is assumed to be an algebraically closed field and $\cat$ is a locally-finite, pivotal, abelian, tensor $\kk$-category.
+As remarked in Subsection \ref{SS:IntroStatMainResults}, such categories include a wide range of examples.